buildbot/buildbot/master/docs/developer/database.rst

             (e.g., SQLite), this method will not prevent claims for nonexistent build requests.
-On database backends that do not support transactions (MySQL), this method will not properly roll back any partial claims made before an :py:exc:`AlreadyClaimedError` was generated.
+On database backends that do not support transactions (MySQL), this method will not properly roll back any partial claims made before an :py:exc:`AlreadyClaimedError` is generated.

     .. py:method:: reclaimBuildRequests(brids)